fogg-lab/tissue-model-analysis-tools/README.md

 **[Capabilities](#capabilities)**<br>
 **[Usage](#usage)**<br>

+## Setup Option 1: Graphical User Interface (GUI)

+Simply download the latest release from the [releases page](https://github.com/fogg-lab/tissue-model-analysis-tools/releases) and extract the folder to any location on your system (e.g. Desktop).
+To use the tools, run the executable file (e.g. `tmat-win64.exe`).

-## Setup
+## Setup Option 2: Command Line Interface (CLI)

-Windows, MacOS, and Linux are all supported for regular installation.
-Installation with CUDA (GPU acceleration) requires Linux or Windows Subsystem for Linux (WSL), Python **3.10**, and an NVidia CUDA-capable GPU.
+Windows, MacOS, and Linux are all supported for regular installation without GPU acceleration.
+For GPU acceleration, Linux or Windows Subsystem for Linux (WSL) and an NVidia CUDA-cable GPU is required.

-### Prerequisite: Install Python and pipx
+### Prerequisite for the CLI Option: Install Python and pipx

 _Note: As an alternative option to using `pipx`, you could install Tissue Model Analysis Tools in a Conda environment.
 Otherwise, follow the instructions below._